Concordium/concordium-misc-tools/state-compare/README.md

 # State compare

 Check the state of two blocks.
+The main purpose of this tool is to check the state just before and after the protocol update, but in principle any two blocks can be supplied to print differences.

 # Supported configuration options